State Great Khural

 The State Great Khural currently consists of 126 seats, 78 of which were elected by multiple non-transferable vote in multi-member constituencies whilst the other 48 were elected by closed list proportional representation.
 Prior to the 2023 constitutional amendment, the State Great Khural was made up of 76 seats, all elected by plurality block voting.

-After the ratification of the 1992 Constitution, which abolished the bicameral People's Great Khural and the State Baga Khural, an unicameral parliament was established and first convened on 20 July 1992.
+After the ratification of the 1992 Constitution, which abolished the bicameral People's Great Khural and the State Little Khural, a unicameral parliament was established and first convened on 20 July 1992.

 History

 1914–1919

-Tögs-Ochiryn Namnansüren became the chairman of the State Great Khural in February 1914, and served until his death in April 1919.
+Prince and khan Tögs-Ochiryn Namnansüren became the chairman of the State Great Khural in February 1914, and served until his death in April 1919.